icon-community/icon.community/content/blog/2023/2023-02-06-icon-development-update-january/index.md

 ---
 title: ICON Development Update – January 2023
 date: 2023-02-06
-description: In January, the ICON team continued making progress on BTP and ICON 2.0.
-Work on the xCall service integration into IBC has commenced.
+description: Work on the xCall service integration into IBC has commenced.
 In this article, we share tasks completed and development milestones for February.
 slug: icon-development-update-january-2023
 ---